FedericoDM/FedericoDM/README.md

 Feel free to take a look at my [resume](https://github.com/FedericoDM/FedericoDM/blob/main/Resume_FedericoDominguezMolina.pdf) and to connect with me via [LinkedIn](https://www.linkedin.com/in/federico-dominguez-molina/).

 - 🐍: The programming languages I use are: Python, SQL, C and R.
-- ☁️: Cloud Computing Stack: AWS (EC2, Lambda, Route53, SQS, AWS Neptne and DynamoDB).
+- ☁️: Cloud Computing Stack: AWS (EC2, Lambda, Route53, SQS, Neptune and DynamoDB).
 - 📊: Other skills: Power BI, Databricks, Elasticsearch.
 - 📖 Currently working on: Natural Language Processing, AWS and Network Analysis.